ok-omes-escrow/LIB_GraphAPI/README.md

 ### Details:
 -This activity uses the Microsoft Graph API to upload file in SharePoint

-List of arguments used:
+<br/>List of arguments used:
-in_ApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used). in_ApplicationIDAssetName- Name of the asset containing the Application ID. in_TenantIDAssetName- Name of the asset containing the Tenant ID. in_strParentDriveItemOptional- Drive item variable for upload file(optional). in_strSharepointParentFolderPath - Folder path from root level. in_strSharepointUploadFilePath - directory path of the file to be uploaded. in_strSharepointURL - URL of the sharepoint site. out_boolFileUploaded - Boolean if the file has been uploaded.
+<br/>in_ApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used).
+<br/>in_ApplicationIDAssetName- Name of the asset containing the Application ID.
+<br/>in_TenantIDAssetName- Name of the asset containing the Tenant ID.
+<br/>in_strParentDriveItemOptional- Drive item variable for upload file(optional).
+<br/>in_strSharepointParentFolderPath - Folder path from root level.
+<br/>in_strSharepointUploadFilePath - directory path of the file to be uploaded.
+<br/>in_strSharepointURL - URL of the sharepoint site.
+<br/>out_boolFileUploaded - Boolean if the file has been uploaded.

+- Table Content:

     | Command | Description |
     | --- | --- |